pxg/pxg.github.io/_posts/2015-11-27-alembic-migrate-postgres-sequence.markdown

     op.execute('ALTER INDEX snickers_pkey RENAME TO marathon_pkey')
 {% endhighlight %}

-Remember kids winners don't do drugs and they always write downgrade database migrations.
+Remember kids, winners don't do drugs and they always write downgrade database migrations.

-It would be amazing if Alembic could automatically produce these type of rename migrations but I'm not if this is possible to implement.
+It would be amazing if Alembic could automatically produce these type of rename migrations but I'm not sure if this is possible to implement.
 One solution would be to add an extra command to Alembic especially for renaming tables.
 The code for my example project is over on [Github](https://github.com/pxg/alembic_rename).